 “Finance and accounting organisations have a fantastic opportunity to drive forward digital transformation, empowering all employees to play their part in developing and implementing new ways of working.
 However, to do so effectively, employers need to ensure they are equipping the workforce with the right skills, as well as investing in bringing in the right talent.
 While there will always be a need for traditional finance and accounting skills, we’re seeing a significant rise in demand for a broader range of backgrounds, particularly those with STEM qualifications.
 Businesses, therefore, need to plan their talent needs effectively, to ensure they stay ahead of the game.”

 Renaix surveyed 206 finance and accounting professionals in June/July 2017.

 07878 485 851

-We place talented finance managers, corporate auditors, financial analysts and financial controllers at Fortune 500, top European multinationals and large finance services institutions.
-With a network spanning Europe, Americas, Asia and MEA, our assignments range from introducing a newly qualified auditor, up to placing a country or regional CFO.
+We place talented finance managers, corporate auditors, financial analysts and financial controllers at Fortune 500, top European multinationals and large financial services institutions.
+With a network spanning Europe, Americas, Asia, and MEA, our assignments range from introducing a newly qualified auditor, up to placing a country or regional CFO.

 On the hunt for your next role?
 Upload your CV below and we’ll be in touch to discuss your requirements.

 For employers seeking the right skills and cultural fit for your business, send us your vacancy to find out more about how we can help.Submit CV Send Us Your Vacancy